Christianity in Somaliland: History

 In the ancient city of Mundus, located near Heis, archaeologists have found evidences of Christian worship in the fifth century.
-Excavations here have yielded pottery and sherds of Roman glassware with Christian symbols from a time between the 1st and 5th centuries.
+Excavations here have yielded pottery and shards of Roman glassware with Christian symbols from a time between the 1st and 5th centuries.
 Among these artefacts is high-quality millefiori glass; it features red flower disks superimposed on a green background.

 However, prior to Islam, Christianity had no foothold in Somaliland until after the Colonial Era.

 British Somaliland

 In 1913, during the early period of the colonial era, there were practically no Christians in Somaliland, with about 100 to 200 adherents coming from schools and orphanages affiliated with the Catholic missions in the Protectorate of British Somaliland.
 The small number of Christians in the region today comes mostly from similar Catholic institutions in Aden, Djibouti and Berbera.

 Somaliland is located within the bishopric area in the Horn of Africa and under the administration of the Anglican diocese in Egypt.
 However, there are no current Anglican communities in the region.
 However, since 1990 no bishop has been appointed from Mogadishu, and currently the bishop of Djibouti serves the diocese as an apostolic official.
 Adventist Mission indicates that there are no members in Somaliland.